-I’m quite ashamed it’s taken me this long to write about my bush life… I was trying to get all my Croatia guides done and get back in shape and then the election happened and life spun out of control and now here I am 2 months in, writing my first post.
-My sincerest apologies (not that anyone cares lol) but here goes a lil summary my life out here living in the smallest town I think I have ever seen.
+I’m quite ashamed it’s taken me this long to write about my life in a rural Australian farm town… I was trying to get all my Croatia guides done and get back in shape and then the election happened and life spun out of control and now here I am 2 months in, writing my first post.
+My sincerest apologies (not that anyone cares lol) but here goes a lil summary my life out here doing my farm work while living in the smallest town I think I have ever seen.

 So I am working at living at a lovely lil place called the Oasis Hotel, or ‘the O’ or ‘the Oey’ as people call it (Aussies can’t leave a single name unshortened).
 I am one of two ‘bar maids’ as they call them out here (they always have girls – perhaps because the main clientele is male farmers) running the place with the couple who have owned the place for almost 18 years.
 I am the 180th backpacker to work out here or something like that, so they pretty much have a rigid system of running the place that has worked for a lot of years and a lot of backpackers.

 Harrismith is about 2.5 hours Southeast of Perth, in the actual sticks.
 Out here 30-50 kilometers is considered ‘just down the road’ (no joke) and people come out to ‘the Oey’ from about an 80k+ radius.
 It’s a pretty well-known pub out here and there always seem to be people in.